Component 1: Receptive Language

 - Respond appropriately to familiar words, signs, and songs

-- Follow simple, one-step directions, especially if accompanied by adult gestures (e.g., “stop” or “come here”)
+- Follow simple, one step directions, especially if accompanied by adult gestures and/or signs (e.g., “stop” or “come here”)

 - Understand approximately 200 words (receptive language)

-- Follow one-step directions with few adult gestures (e.g., responding to an adult saying, “Please lift your arms.”)
+- Follow one-step directions with few adult gestures and/or signs (e.g., responding to an adult saying, “Please lift your arms.”)

 - Demonstrate an understanding of descriptive words